anuj-l22/Speech_Understanding_Project/README.md

 ## Overview

 AudioMarkBench is designed to provide a comprehensive evaluation of the robustness of various audio watermarking techniques against adversarial attacks.
-This repository includes datasets and code implementations that allow researchers and practitioners to benchmark the performance of different watermarking methods under various attack scenarios.
+This repository includes datasets and code implementations that allow researchers to benchmark the performance of different watermarking methods under various attack scenarios.

 ## Features